Julie Watts: Recognition and awards

 Watts received both the Pixie O'Harris Award for Distinguished and Dedicated Service to the Development and Reputation of Australian Children's Books and, in 2001, the Dromkeen Medal for her contribution to children's literature.

-In February 2018 Watts won the Dorothy Hewett Award for Legacy, an unpublished manuscript of collected poems.

 Watts was awarded the Medal of the Order of Australia for "service to literature" in the 2021 Queen's Birthday Honours.

 Other achievements

 The Victorian Society of Editors made a presentation based on a transcript from three books and a film of Julie Watts.
 Bruce Beresford directed the film version.